siznax/blacklivesmatter/power-1998-greene.md

 focal point of such desire by offering them a cause, a new faith to follow.
 Keep your words vague but full of promise; emphasize enthusiasm over rationality and clear thinking.
-Give your new disciples rituals to peiform, ask them to make sacrifices on your behalf.
+Give your new disciples rituals to perform, ask them to make sacrifices on your behalf.
 In the absence of organized religion and grand causes, your new belief system will bring you untold power.